 How Men React To Infertility

 Many men consider their ability to be masculine or to be the supporting male is at risk when they are told that there is an issue with their sperm.
-Some men may even get emotional as their ability to provide a continuing genetic line is now at risk.
-Some men get quiet while others get combative or defensive, as if it is their fault that their sperm are not producing.
+Some men may even get emotional.
+They feel their ability to provide a continuing genetic line is now at risk.
+Some men get quiet.
+Others get combative or defensive as if it is their fault that their sperm are not producing.
 There are a variety of problems that can arise as a result of a male infertility diagnosis.
-Some men are unable to perform sexually after hearing of the defect; they just find it difficult to get an erection while others may lose all desire to have sex in the first place.
+Some men are unable to perform sexually after hearing of the defect; they just find it difficult to get an erection.
+Others may lose all desire to have sex in the first place.

 Helping Your Partner Through The Diagnosis

 Once your spouse is ready to talk, go through the options with him and let him know that you will support him in any way that you can.
 Whatever you do, avoid pushing him into a decision or making him feel bad about the fact that he is not producing adequate or normal sperm.
-If your spouse was told that he needs to lose weight, exercise, take supplements, or change his lifestyle habits, you should do it right alongside him.
+If your spouse was told that he needs to lose weight, exercise, take supplements or change his lifestyle habits, you should do it right alongside him.
 When he feels the partnership between you working towards a common goal, he will be more likely to do what is necessary to increase his sperm count or enhance the normalcy of his sperm.
 If he has to undergo medical treatments to reverse the condition, let him guide the way – if he wants you there, he will tell you; if he would rather go it alone, you have to respect his decision.